 Antioch Wastewater Treatment Facility

 For the residents of Antioch, your home is serviced by a public sewer system.
-Wastewater leaves your residence and then runs through a series of pipes and pumps to the wastewater treatment facility, where it runs through a series of steps to clean the water, prior to being released into the Sequoit creek and ultimately into the Chain of Lakes.
+Wastewater leaves your residence and then runs through a series of pipes and pumps to the wastewater treatment facility (WWTF).
+Here, the wastewater moves through a series of steps to clean the water, before being released into the Sequoit Creek and ultimately into the Chain of Lakes.
 The IEPA (Illinois EPA) and the US EPA regulates this process.
 The dried by-product (bio-solids) is hauled to farm fields and used as a fertilizer.

 Antioch Treatment Facility